jhsu802701/rails_from_scratch_rails5/02-03-basic_production.md

 # Unit 2
 ## Chapter 3: Basic Production Environment Configuration

 Do not create a new branch in this chapter.
 Stick with the master branch.
+In this chapter, you will use the production environment configurations from Rails Tutorial.

 ### A. SSL in Production